2.5 Data Types and Type Annotations

 char

-Integer and floating-point data types include their bit width in the type name, such as u8
+Integer and floating-point data types include their bit width in the type name (for example, u8

 usize